-This variable has no effect, unless the

-plugins:security:share_credentials_across_orbs Variable is also true.
-Default is false.
+This variable has no effect, unless the plugins:security:share_credentials_across_orbs variable is also true.

 use_principal_sponsor is a boolean value that switches the CSI principal sponsor on or off.

 If set to true, the CSI principal sponsor is enabled; if false, the CSI principal sponsor is disabled and the remaining principal_sponsor:csi variables are ignored.
 Defaults to false.